FATHERS’ RIGHTS & THE CONSTITUTION

 (c) Has contributed or attempted to contribute in good faith for a reasonable period to the child’s maintenance.

-What Happens if the Mother Disputes He has Automatic Rights of Parenthood?
+What Happens if the Mother Disputes the Father’s Right of Parenthood?

 The Children’s Act provides that where there is a dispute between the child’s parents as to whether or not the aforesaid requirement(s) have been satisfied, the matter must first be referred to mediation prior to it being placed before the Court.